hieuhani/publiz/README.md

 # Publiz

-Yet another content management platform, but trying to do the best on 2 points:
+Yet another content management platform, but trying to do the best on 3 points:

-- Integration with theses existing system
+- Integration with your existing system
 - Multi-purposed usages from a simple blog site to a social network
+- Automated content management

 ## Technical specifications